nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Viewing the Schedule

-The following section will guide you on how to use TAB's scheduling feature.
+This section guides you on how to use TAB's scheduling feature.

 --------------------------------------------------------------------------------------------------------------------